apiology/containerci/README.md

 require 'containerci'
 ```

+Define tasks for :deploy (or change/remove the deployment section of your
+circleci.yml file).

+Define a task for :test to test your container before it is tagged and
+pushed to Docker Hub.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.